AdamKeher/GPIO-Expander/README.md

 The device features an 8-bit quasi-bidirectional I/O port (P0–P7), including latched outputs with highcurrent drive capability for directly driving LEDs.
 Each quasi-bidirectional I/O can be used as an input or output without the use of a data-direction control signal.
 At power on, the I/Os are high.
 In this mode, only a current source to VCC is active.

 The board has builtin buttons and LED's to help quickly prototype solutions and is able to be mounted either vertically or horizontally.

+A switchable jumper is provided to connect all tactiles switches to VCC or to GND.
 ## Features
 * 2.5V to 6.0V operation
 * Arduino Library